Blaine Wilson

-Blaine Carew Wilson (born August 3, 1974) is a retired American gymnast.
+Blaine Carew Wilson (born August 3, 1974) is a retired American gymnast who was a member of the United States men's national artistic gymnastics team.
 He is a five-time U.S. national champion (1996-2000), a three-time Olympian (1996, 2000, 2004), and an Olympic silver medalist in the team competition at the 2004 Olympic Games.

-Biography
+Early life and education

-Blaine Wilson was born Columbus, Ohio.
+Blaine Wilson was born in Columbus, Ohio.
 He comes from a sports-minded family and is named after baseball great Rod Carew and former Dallas Cowboys guard Blaine Nye.
 Wilson's father started him in gymnastics at age four because he was so energetic.
 Wilson competed in college for Ohio State University, where he was coached by 1976 bronze-medal winner Peter Kormann.
 In 1997, Wilson won the 1997 Big Ten Athlete of the Year award as well as the Nissen Award (the "Heisman" of men's gymnastics).

+Career

-Wilson won his first national all-around title at the 1996 Coca-Cola National Championships and went on to win the next four consecutive national titles.
+Wilson won his first national all-around title at the 1996 Coca-Cola National Championships and won the next four consecutive national titles.
 Wilson was the first man to win five consecutive national all-around titles since USA Gymnastics was named the sport's national governing body, and the third man to win five consecutive U.S. all-around titles (or more) in gymnastics history.

-At the 2004 Olympics, Wilson won the silver medal with the U.S. team in the team competition.
-He also placed fifth with the U.S. team at both the 1996 and 2000 Olympics.
+Wilson won the silver medal with the U.S. team in the team competition at the 2004 Olympics.
+He also placed fifth with the U.S. team at the 1996 and 2000 Olympics.
 At the 1999 World Championships, he placed fourth in the all-around and sixth in the team competition.
 In 1995, in his first World Championship appearance, he was the highest U.S. all-around finisher (25th).

 Wilson won his first World Championship medal at the 2003 World Championships where he helped the U.S. team win the silver medal.
-Months later, at the 2004 Visa American Cup, Wilson tore his left biceps tendon, and vowed to return for the 2004 Olympic Games.
+Months later, at the 2004 Visa American Cup, Wilson tore his left biceps tendon and vowed to return for the 2004 Olympic Games.
 His hard work and determination earned him a spot on his third Olympic team.
 Wilson and the U.S. team went on to win the silver medal in Athens.